 select some sensational --- fires and crashes, yes I know

 this gives a bad image!
-Here we go: Doug
+Thanks to David Lloyd for identifying several of the drivers.
+Here we go:

 Wardropper, when he wasn't busy being Senior (F1) World